lekoala/silverstripe-encrypt/README.md

 This is a global settings.
 Fast hashes are NOT the same as slow hashes so beware if you have existing data, you need to migrate it before.
 You can use `EncryptHelper::convertHashType` to help you along if needed.

+NOTE: from what I can see, fast hashes have more likelyhood to be the same for different values Make sure to use `getByBlindIndex` method

 # Simple field types

 This module provides three fields without blind indexes (if you need a blind index, see next point):